Vegan Diet – Is No Meat Safe and Healthy? - 7 Things You Need to Know

 If you’ve tried a long list of weight loss diets and haven’t gotten the results you wanted, you might be hesitant to try a Vegan Diet.

-However, vegetarian diets are often more effective in reducing body weight than low-calorie diets.
-(12)
+However, vegetarian diets are often more effective in reducing body weight than low-calorie diets, NCBI states.

-In a study comparing weight loss results among people who followed omnivorous, vegan, and vegetarian diets, those on the vegan diet lost the most body weight.
-(13)
+According to NCBI, in a study comparing weight loss results among people who followed omnivorous, vegan, and vegetarian diets, those on the vegan diet lost the most body weight.

 A Vegan Diet tends to be high in fiber.
-Following a high-fiber diet could also lead to weight loss.
-(14)
+Following a high-fiber diet could also lead to weight loss, as Annals of Internal Medicine says.

 As long as you’re consuming quality sources of protein, like vegetables and legumes, a vegetarian/vegan diet can keep weight gain at bay.
-A high-protein diet might prevent you from gaining weight.
-(15)
+According to NCBI, a high-protein diet might prevent you from gaining weight.

 Diets high in added sugars can lead to weight gain.
-If you stick to a mostly whole food diet – eliminating processed foods high in refined sugars – your chances of losing weight on a vegetarian/vegan diet also increase.
-(16)
+If you stick to a mostly whole food diet – eliminating processed foods high in refined sugars – your chances of losing weight on a vegetarian/vegan diet also increase, HarvardHealth reports.

 The Bottom Line: Multiple studies have suggested following a vegetarian or vegan diet can lead to weight loss in some people.
 A high-fiber, high-protein diet low in processed foods may prevent weight gain.
 “Fiber rich foods such as legumes and green vegetables help you feel full for a longer period of time as the body needs much time to digest fiber.
 Fiber-packed foods are high in volume but low in calories, which makes them a perfect option for people who are looking to decrease calories but boost nutrition!” states Carolyn Scott, a Holistic Nutritionist and Plant-Based Chef.